Firoz-Hasan/user-post-api/README.md

 # user-post-api
 Spring boot applicaiton for crud operation

-1) Optional : Return type Optional is a new container type that wraps a single value
+1) Optional : Return type Optional is a new container type that wraps a single value.
+It is used to represent a value is present or absent.
+The main advantage of this new construct is that No more too many null checks and NullPointerException
 2) @RepositoryRestResource(exported = false) hal disable kore
 3) JsonBackReference
    	 * This annotation basically says that posts will not be part of the JSON